sarsamurmu/koat-databinder/README.md

 dataBinder.update();
 ```

-In your HTML, you can even use inline functions with placeholder data.
+In your HTML, you can even use JavaScript expressions inside of placeholder.
 Like so
 ```html
 <div id="changeable">
   <p>His name is {:name.toUpperCase():}</p>